Blackhawk Bank's Vision, Mission, Core Values & History

 S.T.
 Merrill was elected the first President of the bank.
 Secretary / Treasurer John A. Holmes was authorized, under the direction of the Financial Committee, to make all necessary arrangements in conformity to law for the opening of Beloit Savings Bank.
 It served its customers from 2 until 4 PM on Mondays and Saturdays from the 2nd floor of the D.S.
 Foster Building in downtown Beloit, Wisconsin, after agreeing to “cause such repairs as were proper, not to exceed the sum of twenty dollars.”

 So it began in 1881 for the bank now known as Blackhawk Bank.
-Since, the bank has thrived for generations under the guidance of seventeen Presidents and members of the Board.
+Since, the bank has thrived for generations under the guidance of its seventeen Presidents and numerous local civic and business leaders serving on its Board of Directors.

 The leadership skills of these men and women have positioned Blackhawk Bank as a foremost provider of financial services in Rock, Boone, and Winnebago counties.
 Today, lead by President and COO Dave Adkins, Blackhawk is the second largest bank in Beloit, Wisconsin and second in all of Boone County, Illinois.